thecartercenter/nemo/docs/development-setup.md

 1. Ruby
     - Use of [rbenv](https://github.com/rbenv/rbenv) is recommended.
     - Running `rbenv install` in the project root will install the version you need.
-Note: on Mac M1 and later, this may require `arch -x86_64 rbenv install`.
     - If not using `rbenv`, see the `.ruby-version` file in the project root to get the required version number.
     - Bundler is expected to be available.
 Run `gem install bundler` to install it.
 1. Node